 What is visual vertigo?
 Visual vertigo was defined by Professor Bronstein in 1995 as being a ‘syndrome where symptoms are triggered or exacerbated in situations involving rich visual conflict or intense visual stimulation.

 What causes visual vertigo?
 The symptoms may develop a few days or weeks following an acute peripheral vestibular (inner ear, balance organ) disorder.
-Which would be experienced as a spinning dizziness also known as rotatory vertigo.
-Visual problems may also cause visual vertigo or reduced sensory information from the body’s skin, ligaments muscles, tendons or joints.
+Which would be experienced as spinning dizziness also known as rotatory vertigo.
+Visual problems may also cause visual vertigo or reduced sensory information from the body’s skin, ligaments muscles, tendons, or joints.
 Patients with a vestibular disorder and who develop a visual dependence are more likely to develop visual vertigo.

 There are two main reasons as to why visual vertigo and motion sensitivity occur;

 Motion sensitivity and visual vertigo are due to a sensory conflict or mismatch between the visual, vestibular, and somatosensory systems.
 It is thought that there is a possible discrepancy between what the person expected and the external information received.

 The combination of a vestibular disorder and subsequent visual dependence is what causes visual vertigo.

-Both result in visual/motion sensitivity, both result from being over reliant on visual information and a mismatch of information in balance system.
+Both result in visual/motion sensitivity, both result from being over-reliant on visual information and a mismatch of information in the balance system.

-There are a number of causes of visual vertigo/motion sensitivity symptoms: Benign paroxysmal positional vertigo (BPPV), labyrinthitis, vestibular neuritis, Meniere’s Disease, migraine related vertigo, head injury, post-concussive, and cervicogenic dizziness/ whiplash associated dizziness, just to name a few.
+There are several causes of visual vertigo/motion sensitivity symptoms: Benign paroxysmal positional vertigo (BPPV), labyrinthitis, vestibular neuritis, Meniere’s Disease, migraine-related vertigo, head injury, post-concussive, and cervicogenic dizziness/ whiplash-associated dizziness, just to name a few.